Skip to main content

 What good care looks like:

-Platform Data: Our analysis of 15,000+ care homes shows CQC "Safe" and "Caring" sub-ratings are the strongest predictors of quality.
-Homes scoring 8.5+ in both categories have 91% lower complaint rates.
+CQC Insight: CQC "Safe" and "Caring" sub-ratings are widely considered the strongest indicators of day-to-day care quality.
 View detailed CQC analysis →

 CATEGORY 3: Environment & Hygiene